FrankM1/docs/content/concepts/ecosystem.md

 ---
 title: "Ecosystem"
-meta_title: "The Ghost Ecosystem - Core Concepts"
+meta_title: "The Qazana Ecosystem - Core Concepts"
-meta_description: "Become familiar with the ecosystem of Ghost with a top-level overview and useful links to get you started."
+meta_description: "Become familiar with the ecosystem of Qazana with a top-level overview and useful links to get you started."
 keywords:
     - concepts
     - ghost